Fear & Greed Index

 Trends10%Search-volume change on bitcoin-related queries; rising panic-search terms (e.g. “bitcoin crash”) score fearful.

-Fear & Greed regimes — the four named bands and what they have meant
+The four regimes — the named bands and what each has actually bracketed

 ReadingRegimeWhat it has meant